Image size 1600x900. Swimmer holding a steady pace in a lap pool.

 Easy to Moderate

-• Beginner swimmers who want steady, repeatable pacing.
+• Beginner swimmers who want better pacing control and repeatable splits.

-• Adults returning to the pool who need a rhythm workout.
+• Adults returning to the pool and rebuilding a steady rhythm.

 Gear